 The companies sometimes use hydraulic fracturing, which involves the use of highly toxic chemicals and the injection of water under extreme pressure to crack open the bedrock and stimulate the extraction of the gas.

 2) The Condamine alluvium is the core Darling Downs, which include towns like Cecil Plains and Dalby.
-The Western Downs are further west and include towns such as Chinchilla, Tara, and Miles.
+The Western Downs include towns such as Chinchilla, Tara, and Miles.
 The town of Roma is in the Maranoa region.
 With the coming of the gas industry, all these areas are collectively referred to by the industry, government, and the metropolitan media as the Surat Basin, but locals still tend to describe the wider area as the Darling Downs.

 3) In Queensland, all companies seeking a licence to engage in an “environmentally relevant activity” (ERA) must apply for an Environmental Authority.